cdk/cdk/README.md

 cdk/$ ls target/cdk-{version}.jar
 ```

-## Maven Artifacts
+## Maven Artefacts

-The Maven artifacts are currently deployed to the European Bioinformatics Institute (EMBL-EBI) remote repositories.
+The Maven artefacts are currently deployed to the European Bioinformatics Institute (EMBL-EBI) remote repositories.
 To use the repositories from a maven project add the following configuration to you `pom.xml`.

 ```xml
 <repositories>